brianvarskonst/coding-standard/README.md

 If `phpcs` complains that `Brianvarskonst` coding standard is not installed, please check the installed coding standards with `phpcs -i` and that `installed_paths` is set correctly with `phpcs --config-show`

-Certainly!
-Here is the professionalized section with markdown syntax for easy copying:

----

 ## Removing or Disabling Rules